-On your GPS running watch you're likely to find options for audio of vibrating alerts.
+On your GPS running watch, you're likely to find options for audio or vibrating alerts.
 Setting these to give you a nudge when your BPM or pace rises or falls outside of the training zone for that session will ensure that you stick the plan and achieve the right training effect from each of your runs.

 Download a great playlist

 Music is a great motivator and can help you get through those tough long weekend runs.
-The TomTom Spark 3, Apple Watch Series 2 and sporty Android Wear watches like the Polar M600 offer you the ability to sync music to your watch so you can stream music without carrying around your phone.
+The Garmin Forerunner 645, Apple Watch Series 3 and sporty Wear watches like the Polar M600 offer you the ability to sync music to your watch so you can stream music without carrying around your phone.

 Check out our list of running watches with offline music playback.